hakeemsalman/java/personal/Programs/Problems.md

     }
 }
 ```
-## 7. To calculate Fibonacci Series up to n numbers.
+## 7 To calculate Fibonacci Series up to n numbers
 ```java
 // Type 1
 //=======================